newrelic/newrelic-java-agent-ansible-role/README.md

 #### <a name='was_root'></a>`was_root`
 **Optional**

 Set to the WebSphere install directory.
-Will be used to locate the ./java directory that contains the Java 2 java.policy file.
+Will be used to locate the java directory that contains the Java 2 java.policy file.
 This is required if `was_java_security_update` is true.
 Example value: `/opt/IBM/WebSphere/AppServer`

 #### <a name='was_java_version'></a>`was_java_version`
 **Optional**